Choosing the Best Handgun Cartridge: Matching the Tool to the Job

 .40 Smith & Wesson

-Even in a full-size pistol, the .40 S&W’s recoil can be snappy and hard to tame, which can make getting back on target for quick and accurate follow-up shots a bit problematic for some shooters.
+Although the .40 S&W produces less recoil than its 10mm predecessor, it is still a pretty heavy hitter.
+Even in a full-size pistol, the .40 S&W’s recoil can be snappy and hard to tame, which can make getting back on target for quick and accurate follow-up shots a bit problematic for some.

 10mm Auto

 The bigger, older brother of the .40 S&W, 10mm Auto was introduced in 1983.
-It was initially designed by Norma Precision for the Dornaus & Dixon “Bren Ten” semi-auto pistol.
-The cartridge was engineered to shoot faster and flatter than the .45 ACP, while delivering more power and wider wound channels than the 9mm Luger.
+It was initially designed by Norma Precision for the Dornaus & Dixon Bren Ten semi-auto pistol.
+The cartridge was engineered to shoot faster and flatter than the .45 ACP, as well as deliver more striking energy and wider wound channels than the 9mm Luger.

 The 10mm Auto produces tons of energy, which many consider too much to be a practical personal defense round.
-Over penetration can be a serious issue when using this cartridge for home defense.
+Over -enetration can be a serious issue when using this cartridge for home defense.
 Rounds that go straight through bad guys can cause serious collateral damage.

 If part of your personal protection plan includes possible encounters with big grizzlies, the 10mm Auto makes a capable bear defense cartridge, especially when your ammo is topped with heavyweight hard cast bullets.

-The most popular models include the Sig Sauer P220, Glock 40, and the Colt Delta Elite.
+The most popular models include the SIG Sauer P220, Glock 40, and the Colt Delta Elite.

 .44 Remington Magnum